All Saints Catholic High School, Sheffield: Ethos

 The school has a strong Catholic ethos which is reflected in its motto "Fortis in Fide" (Strength in Faith).

 The school, which has a chapel and a chaplaincy team, holds Catholic Mass twice a year.

 Facilities

 The school has been awarded a Sports College status and is home to one of the biggest sporting facilities in England.
-The sports facilities are operated by Goals.
 A new sports hall was built in the summer of 2007.
 There are also nine AstroTurf pitches available.
-The school is a Fair Trade school and sells fair trade items on site.

 As of 2011, a new school has been expanded (co-located) on the grounds, accommodating the needs of Special Educational Needs and Disability (SEND) students.

 This new extension is called the "Seven Hills School".

 Academic performance

 The school gets above-average results at GCSE level.
-At A-Level, it does reasonably well for a state comprehensive school.
 It is one of six state schools in Sheffield that has a sixth form.
 Most schools that offer sixth form education are also former grammar schools.
-Sheffield College, which is located next door, also offers A Levels.
+Sheffield College, which is located next door, also offers A levels.